Valentukis/VPN-client-Front-end/README.md

     This command uses `nodemon` to automatically restart the server on code changes.

+    To run the backend in production mode (logging to `backend.log`):
+    ```bash
+    npm run prod
+    ```

+    And to stop the backend server:
+    ```bash
+    npm run stop
+    ```

-    The backend server will run on `http://localhost:3000`.
+    The backend server will run on `http://localhost:3000` by default.
+For production, ensure the backend is properly deployed and accessible at your production server URL.

 ### Running the Frontend